goshawk22/searxng-installation/README.md

 You can change settings to do with your instances by editing the `/etc/searxng/settings.yml` file.\
 By default this has very little in there and you'll have to add entries yourself.\
 The default example can be found [here](https://github.com/searxng/searxng/blob/master/searx/settings.yml).
 Simply replace your settings.yml with this one to make changing settings easier.

-## Notes on Filtron

-Filtron is an application firewall that can protect your instance from bots and IPs that are misusing it, potentially damaging performance for legitimate users.\
-However sometimes it can prevent legitimate users from accessing it, perhaps because they are using it a lot.\
-It is possible to change the filtron configuration settings to increase, or even disable, limits.\
-The configuration file can be found at `/etc/filtron/rules.json`

 ## Notes on searxng-custom.conf